WesternGamer/SEPluginTemplate/README.md

 5. Save the file.

-6. Now delete `.gitattributes` and `.gitignore`.
-These files are for this respository and are not required.
+6. Now delete `.gitattributes` and `.gitignore` and `.git` These files are for this respository and are not required.

 7. Open Visual Studio and click "Open a project or solution"